 - Assign roles to pairs and act out.
 Then allow students to make up their own brief dialogues based on the roles.

 - Bring together their suggestions and work on a class script.

 Types of film that are good for this include Toy Story, Harry Potter, The Borrowers, Matilda or Charlie and the Chocolate Factory but it mainly depends on student tastes.

 - Break the script into chunks of learning, scene by scene or each section of a story.

 - Record rehearsals so students can hear themselves and, if you can, video a rehearsal to look at together.

 - Make your own recording of it with English-speaking friends to use in preparing the play.
 It's great if students can have a copy of this for learning at home.

 - Mark the stressed words in the script and check with a recording if you have it.
 Look at intonation as you deal with each chunk.

-These are very exciting short plays with 4 to 8 characters but many involve performance parts for everyone in the class.
+These are very exciting short plays with four to eight characters but many involve performance parts for everyone in the class.
 Students work from a script which they read at the front of the class.
 The script is a story told in parts by many narrators.
-The stories that are freely available are suitable from Primary up to adult learners.
+The stories that are freely available are suitable for primary up to adult learners.
 The power of the performance is in the timed reading and contrasting voices.
-Many performances last no more than 10 minutes and can in some cases be thought provoking, very funny or very sad.
-Suitable for a class of 22 as well.
+Many performances last no more than ten minutes and can in some cases be thought provoking, very funny or very sad.
+Some advantages are:

-- There's no need for anything but the simplest props, as all characters wear a hat or one item of clothing to represent their character
+- There's no need for anything but the simplest props, as all characters wear just a hat or another item of clothing to represent their character.